MarioPisaturo/my-personal-website/src/pages/about.md

 ---
 ### Bio

-I am a software engineer and web performance ark at IBM, where I work in order to help our costumers solve some fascinating performance challenges.
+I am a software engineer and web performance architect at IBM where I work in order to help our costumers solve some fascinating performance challenges.
 Previously I worked at Sky It; there I used to help make their sites faster for million of users.

 Im 30 something, specialized in javascript, typescript and web development.